 Back in 2013, relationships in the trucking industry happened exclusively offline.
 Truckers had to drive all the way to a truck stop and wait to be connected to a load by the local cargo shipper.
 As a consequence, truckers would spend 60% of their time driving with empty trailers or passively waiting to be connected with loads.
 The logistical challenges of linking independent drivers to loads were immense.
 The initial vision for CargoX was to take the trucker-shipper relationship online by creating a digital freight marketplace.
 Since our founding, we have ingrained ourselves in the industry, tapping into experts from companies like Echo Logistics, DHL, and Coyote Logistics to learn best practices and figure out how to make the model work in Brazil.
 Dealing with trucking unions and arcane regulation in the country has been a challenge, but we’ve been able to overcome roadblocks by leveraging our international network of operational collaborators.

-Presently, the US$105 billion Brazilian trucking industry (3rd largest in the world behind the US and China) still runs at a fraction of its capacity.
+Presently, the US$400 billion Brazilian logistics industry still runs at a fraction of its capacity.
 While truckers now have better tools to manage load scheduling, they still face several operational challenges in running their business.
 The trucking sector is very fragmented and mostly run by small independent truckers: 98% of the 1.9 million trucks in Brazil are owned by carriers with less than 5 vehicles.
 Our digital freight marketplace puts us in the perfect position to support those independent truckers.
 Looking ahead, the vision for CargoX is to become a 360-degree trucking marketplace providing financial services, insurance, and data solutions for independent truckers and small carriers.

 How did you first meet Valor and how have you been working with the firm since then?